 When you are ready to begin, observe the following guidelines to have a successful meeting where every voice is heard:

-Read the chapter from the Bible that you chose the week before, dividing the number of verses in the chapter by the number of people in the room, so that each participant gets to read a few verses out loud.
-If this is your first meeting, choose a well-known chapter from the opening of Genesis, or the twenty-third psalm, or some other chapter likely to be familiar to all.
+- Read the chapter from the Bible that you chose the week before, dividing the verses in the chapter among the people in the room, so that each participant gets to read a few verses out loud.
+If this is your first meeting, choose a well-known chapter from the opening of Genesis, or the twenty-third Psalm, or some other chapter likely to be familiar to all.

 - After the reading, begin your discussion, imposing no fixed structure on the order or manner of speaking.
 If the meeting is large, you may appoint a timekeeper to monitor three-minute shares, keeping cross talk to a minimum.

 - As a general guideline for your discussions, remember the two rules of koan study: (1) You get to question anything, but (2) you don’t get to throw anything out.
 Each person in a meeting is entitled to question the Bible as he or she sees fit.
 But no one is allowed to “throw out” the question or the opinion of another.
 Our spiritual progress depends upon our unity, and our unity depends upon the observance of these two simple rules.

 - At the end of the meeting, agree on the chapter for discussion the following week.
 Some groups find it easier to choose a book from the Bible and work their way through it from beginning to end, taking as many weeks on any one chapter as the group collectively decides.